Jud Süß: Pre-production

+Filming

 Shooting began in March 1940 and, with the exception of some scenes which were shot on location in Prague, most of the filming took place at the UFA studios in Berlin Babelsberg.
 The scenes showing the entry of the Jews into Württemberg and worshipping in a synagogue were filmed in Prague where Jewish extras were coerced into performing.
+120 Jews were taken from Lublin Ghetto by Harlan for use in the film.